helmedeiros/markup-svc/README.md

 `X-Correlation-ID` flows in via header or is generated as UUID v4 and is echoed on every response.
 See [ADR-0003](docs/architecture/decisions/0003-http-decide-route.md).

+## Hot reload

+`POST /admin/reload` re-reads the boot-time source (`--rules` CSV or `--snapshot` JSON) from disk, builds a fresh `Decider`, and atomically swaps it into the active holder.
+In-flight `/decide` calls finish on their captured Decider; new calls land on the swapped one.
+On success: `200` with `{"rule_count": N, "model_version": "..."}`.
+On failure (parse error, build error): `500` with an opaque body and the previous Decider keeps serving.
+See [ADR-0008](docs/architecture/decisions/0008-hot-reload.md).

 ## Architecture Decision Records

 - [ADR-0001](docs/architecture/decisions/0001-domain-port.md) — Domain port: `Decider` interface